fobordo/election-analysis/README.md

       largest_county_percentage = county_percentage
     ```

-  Outside of the `for` loop, the statement to print the `largest_county_turnout` was set equal to the variable `largest_county_turnout_summary`, which was printed to both the terminal and the election analysis text file.
+  Outside of the `for` loop, the statement to print the `largest_county_turnout` was stored in the variable `largest_county_turnout_summary`, which was printed to both the terminal and the election analysis text file.

     ```Python
-    # Print the county with the largest turnout to the terminal.
     largest_county_turnout_summary = (
         f"\n-------------------------\n"
         f"Largest County Turnout: {largest_county_turnout}\n"
         f"-------------------------\n")

+    # Print the county with the largest turnout to the terminal.
     print(largest_county_turnout_summary)

     # Save the county with the largest turnout to a text file.